 AI Claim-Provenance Engine

-A provenance engine for AI's claim stream — model releases, benchmark scores, vendor metrics — extracted into a ledger of claims, each tiered by source reliability and pinned to a hash-verified snapshot.
+A provenance engine for the claim stream — AI model releases, benchmark scores, vendor metrics, and now public commitments — extracted into a ledger of claims, each tiered by source reliability and pinned to a hash-verified snapshot.
 It renders a brief that points at receipts and never adjudicates: a claim with no re-verifiable snapshot does not render.

 What it is

 The AI industry ships claims faster than anyone can check them — a model beats a benchmark, a vendor leads a category, a score appears with no referee.
 This is a pipeline that treats each of those as a claim to be pinned to its source, not believed.
 It ingests the model-news stream and the independent-eval feeds, extracts every assertion into a subject–predicate–object triple, tiers it by how reliable the source is and how many others corroborate it, and stores the raw source as a hash-verified snapshot.
 The output is a brief of claim-cards — the claim, its source rating, whether it was scored on an independent benchmark or self-reported, and a one-tap pointer to the receipt.
-It never tells you the claim is true.
-It tells you exactly who said it and what backs it.
+It tells you who said it and what backs it.

 The invariants are the product

-• Source tier served raw.
-Each claim carries an Admiralty rating — a reliability letter times a corroborating-source count — and independent-benchmark claims are structurally distinguished from vendor-administered ones.
-The reader tiers; the engine doesn't.
+- Source tier served raw.
+Each claim carries an Admiralty rating — the source-reliability grading used in intelligence assessment: a reliability letter times a corroborating-source count — and independent-benchmark claims are structurally distinguished from vendor-administered ones.

 How it's built